alanzfu/HRprep-Hackathon/README.md

   - Getting info from users, binding to variables using jQuery (Make sure you coordinate with us to make sure youre using same variable names)
     - Converting strings from label/data to arrays
     - Make sure that labels match data lengths (or that labels are 0)
-      - Create a warning that shows if data/label lengths are not the same.
+      - Create a warning and do not allow button to be pressed that shows if data/label lengths are not the same.
   -
 ###Lauren
   - Initialize/Sign up for Parse and setup database to receive all the types of data